-- 2.8.
-Surcingle and back pad may be changed from test to test. - 2.9.
+- 1.8.
+Surcingle and back pad may be changed from test to test. - 1.9.
 The Lunger must always use a lunging whip.
-The lunge line rein is mandatory and must be attached to inner ring of bit (not over the head or to the outer ring of bit) or at the lunge cavesson.
+The lunge line is mandatory and must be attached to inner ring of bit (not over the head or to the outer ring of bit) or at the lunge cavesson. - 1.10.

-- 2.10.
 Bandages and/or brushing/overreach boots are optional.
-Horse boots are allowed.
-Earmuffs and plugs are allowed.
-Ear hoods must not be attached to the noseband. - 2.11.
+Horse boots are allowed. - 1.11.
 Ear hoods and plugs are permitted for all Events and may also provide noise reduction and must allow the ears to move freely.
 Ear hoods must not cover the horse's eyes.
 The ear hoods should be discreet in colour and design.
-Ear hoods may not be attached to the noseband.
+Ear hoods may not be attached to the noseband. - 1.12.
+A steward is authorized to check the bit of any Horse immediately after it leaves the competition arena and any discrepancy will be reported to the Judge at A and will result in immediate elimination, if confirmed.
+The checking of the bridle must be done with the greatest caution, as some Horses are very sensitive about their mouths (see FEI Steward's Manual).
+The Steward must use disposable surgical/protective gloves when checking the bridle (1 pair of gloves per horse)